Here is some background information about affirmative action as well as a few notable court cases.

 July 1, 2011 - An appeals court overturns Michigan’s 2006 ban on the use of race and/or gender as a factor in admissions or hiring practices.

-November 15, 2012 - The U.S. 6th Circuit Court of Appeals throws out Michigan's 2006 ban on affirmative action in college admissions and public hiring, declaring it unconstitutional.
+November 15, 2012 - The US Sixth Circuit Court of Appeals throws out Michigan’s 2006 ban on affirmative action in college admissions and public hiring, declaring it unconstitutional.

-June 24, 2013 - The Supreme Court doesn't rule on the school admission policy for the University of Texas; instead it sends it back to the lower court for further review.
+June 24, 2013 - The Supreme Court sends the University of Texas case back to the lower court for further review without ruling.